pythonph/pycon-2015/_build/html/_sources/volunteers.txt

 5. Marketing and Community Relations Chairs - Randall Sayat, Grace Coroza and Beato Bongco

-  * responsible for going to events and advertising PyCon 2015.
-  * responsible for social media exposure (facebook, twitter, etc).
-  * responsible for writing a report on PyCon 2015, to be used for blogs and future references
-  * responsible for gathering feedback (during pycon and after pycon).
-  * responsible for mailchimp (email marketing and announcements)
-  * responsible for informing participants of [Code of Conduct](http://pycon.python.ph/coc.html) prior to conference.
-  * Filipino hospitality for our foreign speakers
-  * Accomodation for foreign speakers/guests
-  * Merienda
-  * Meeting foreign speakers/guests at the airport
-  * escort foreign speakers/guests to their hotel
-  * immigration letters
+  Randall, Grace and Beato are responsible for advertising PyCon 2015; social media exposure (facebook, twitter, etc); writing a report on PyCon 2015; gathering feedback (during pycon and after pycon); email marketing and announcements; informing participants about the `Code of Conduct <http://pycon.python.ph/coc.html>`_ to the event; Filipino hospitality for our foreign speakers; securing accomodation for foreign speakers/guests; meeting foreign speakers/guests at the airport; escort of foreign speakers/guests to their hotel and immigration letters for foreign guests.

+  You may reach them at randallsayat@gmail.com, grace.coroza@gmail.com, beatobongco@gmail.com.

 6. Program Committee Chairs - Sony Valdez, Rodolfo Duldulao and Stef Sy

-  Sony, Dulds and Stef are the people behind the theme and our awesome program for PyConPH 2015.
+  Sony, `Dulds <https://www.linkedin.com/in/rnduldulaojr>`_ and Stef are the people behind the `theme <http://pycon.python.ph/theme.html>`_ and our awesome program for PyConPH 2015.
 They are the ones who make sure that the quality talks and workshops we bring this PyCon will be a blast.